 Delivery and carry-out only: A streamlined operation optimized for delivery and carry-out revenue.
 Typical square footage is 800-1,400 square feet.

-Traditional dine-in concept: Our traditional Round Table dine-in restaurant includes a dining room, a party room and an arcade area for the kids depending on the size.
-It usually varies in size from 2,400-4,000 square feet square feet.
+Traditional dine-in concept: Our traditional Round Table dine-in restaurant includes a dining room, a party room, and an arcade area for the kids depending on the size.
+It usually varies in size from 2,400-4,000 square feet.

-Regardless of the type of unit we are planning for, we are still looking for the right demographics for a Round Table Pizza restaurant franchise .
-“We look at household counts, income, number of families and children,” says John Dyer, Director of Franchise Development and Real Estate.
-“We’re also looking for a median household income that allows families to buy “the last honest pizza” on a regular basis.
+Regardless of the type of unit we are planning for, we are still looking for the right demographics for a Round Table Pizza restaurant franchise.
+“We look at household counts, income, number of families and children,” says Director of Franchise Development and Real Estate.
+“We’re also looking for a median household income that allows families to buy ‘The Pizza Royalty’ on a regular basis.”

 Franchisees who are looking to operate within a market they’re familiar with tend to have very important insights.
 Sometimes they know more about the trade area than anyone, so it’s important to include them in the process.